christiangubana/rest-api/README.md

 package.json
 server/
    package.json
-   .env (create this file in the root directory of the server folder, this is where you'll pass all the secret keys, like the weather API KEY) client/ package.json
+   .env (create this file in the root directory of the client folder, this is where you'll pass all the secret keys, like the weather API KEY) client/ package.json